aellonk/hackittogether/README.md

 Then open page in browser according to web address displayed in terminal (ex. https://localhost:3000).
 Add "/welcome" to the url to see the landing page.

-4. Get inspire and volunteer! :raised_hands:
+4. Get inspired and volunteer! :raised_hands:

 ## Built With
 Ruby on Rails